aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 # Install the arm_spe_pmu.ko module
 sudo apt install linux-modules-extra-$(uname -r)

-# Add kpti=off to the kernel boot command line
+# Add kpti=off to the kernel boot command line: GRUB_CMDLINE_LINUX in /etc/default/grub, to set it for all the installed kernels.
+# Note, the options passed to GRUB_CMDLINE_LINUX_DEFAULT will only propagate to the default kernel and not to all the installed kernels.
 # Reboot instance

 sudo modprobe arm_spe_pmu